Mayank-Tripathi32/gutenberg/packages/editor/README.md

 -   `JSX.Element`: The rendered component.

+### EntitiesSavedStatesDialogWrapper

+A wrapper component that renders a dialog for displaying entities.

+_Parameters_

+-   _props_ `Object`: The component's props.
+-   _props.children_ `React.ReactNode`: The content to be displayed inside the dialog.
+-   _props.close_ `Function`: A function to close the dialog.

+_Returns_

+-   `React.Element`: The rendered dialog element with children.

 ### ErrorBoundary

 ErrorBoundary is used to catch JavaScript errors anywhere in a child component tree, log those errors, and display a fallback UI.